Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Problem Description

 where $\Delta f > 0$ is a threshold beyond which all promised regulation power must be delivered.

 The TSO contracts frequency regulation as an insurance over a prescribed planning horizon of length~$T$, \eg, one day.
-According to French market rules~\citep{RTE17}, the vehicle owner needs to communicate~$x^b(t)$ and~$x^r(t)$ to the TSO before the beginning of the planning horizon, \eg, one day ahead at noon.
-The TSO compensates the vehicle owner for the frequency regulation~$x^r(t)$ made available at the {\em availability price}~$p^a(t)$ and charges her for the increase~$\delta(t) x^r(t)$ in her power consumption at the {\em delivery price}~$p^d(t)$.
+The planning horizon is subdivided into trading intervals~$\mathcal{T}_k=[ (k-1)\Delta t, k \Delta t )$ for all~$k \in \K = \{1,\ldots,K\}$, where $K = \frac{T}{\Delta t} \in \mathbb{N}$.
+In the French electricity market, for example, the length $\Delta t$ of a trading interval is $30$~minutes.
+The TSO requests the vehicle owner to announce the market decisions $x^b(t)$ and~$x^r(t)$ before the beginning of the planning horizon, \eg, one day ahead at noon~(RTE \citeyear{RTE17}).
+These decisions need to be piecewise constant over the trading intervals.
+The TSO compensates the vehicle owner for the frequency regulation~$x^r(t)$ made available at the {\em availability price}~$p^a(t)$ and charges her for the increase~$\delta(t) x^r(t)$ in her power consumption at the {\em delivery price}~$p^d(t)$ as laid out by French market rules.
 Note that this charge becomes negative (\ie, it becomes a remuneration) if $\delta(t)$ is negative.
 In summary, the vehicle owner's total cost over the planning horizon~$\mathcal{T} = [0,T]$ amounts to

 The impact of providing frequency regulation on the battery state-of-charge depends on how the vehicle owner adjusts the power consumed from and the power injected into the grid to achieve the desired net power consumption $x^b(t) + \delta(t) x^r(t)$.
 The most energy-efficient way is to avoid unnecessary energy conversion losses resulting from simultaneously charging and discharging.
 Sometimes, however, such losses can be attractive, for example if the battery is almost full and receives a request for down-regulation~($ \delta(t) > 0$). \cite{YZ16} show that energy losses can also be attractive when electricity prices are negative.
 Since common chargers are not able to simultaneously charge and discharge, we forbid this option and set the charging rate to